oldbard/m3/README.md

 Create a ResourceViewController to show the game resources.

-Make player win coins based on the score of the match played
+Make player win coins based on the score of the match played.